mapbender/mapbender-documentation/en/functions/basic/basesourceswitcher.rst

 The configuration occurs in 2 steps:

 #.
-Create a BaseSourceSwitcher Element with Title, Tooltip and Target
+Create a Base source switcher Element with Title, Tooltip and Target
 #.
 Add sourceset(s) with one or more sources and definition of a group (optional)

 .. image:: ../../../figures/basesourceswitcher_configuration.png